ihatetoast/eggbeakfeathers/README.md

-# Egg, Beak, Feathers
+# Egg, Fox, Feathers
-Using a standard rock, paper, scissors script to make my own egg, beak, feathers game.
+Using a standard rock, paper, scissors script to make my own egg, fox, feathers game.
 Why am I doing this?
 It's too simple to be bothered with, right?
 * practing Flexbox
 * ES6